Crew Dragon is the first "commercial" private capsule to bring people into orbit.

 SpaceX, based in California, is ahead in private space flight.
 It is the first of two companies chosen by NASA to conduct a manned test flight, and had the intuition to exploit the same basic design of a spacecraft designed to carry cargo.
 Its competitor, a giant like Boeing, is further behind.
 The Starliner, the name of the Boeing capsule, spent two days in Earth orbit unmanned in December not without several problems, including a crucial error in its software.
 Starliner will carry out another unmanned test flight in the coming months and probably won't fly astronauts until next year.

 Crew Dragon, space bullet

 Crew Dragon is a capsule shaped like a bullet 8 meters long and 4 wide, somewhat resembling the Apollo capsules that ended up on the Moon between 1969 and 1972.
-Crew Dragon can carry up to four people: it will be launched on one of the Falcon 9 rockets by SpaceX, which has reduced the cost of transporting satellites into space by reusing expensive components such as rockets.
+Crew Dragon can carry up to four people: it will be launched on one of the Falcon 9 rockets by SpaceX, which has reduced the costs of transporting satellites into space by reusing expensive components such as rockets.
 NASA is thought to be paying about $ 60 million for each seat on the Crew Dragon, compared to the $ 90 million it paid the Russian space agency for seats aboard the Soyuz.

 The first manned flight of any new spacecraft always generates some apprehension, as astronauts have died on missions.
 Behnken and Hurley are former military test pilots and veteran astronauts.
 They both have two flights on the Space Shuttle behind them.
 In a May 1 briefing with reporters, the two said they believe flying aboard Crew Dragon is less risky than flying the shuttle.
 "The capsule design is generally safer," said Hurley.